A Brief History

 Ruling that judges have “absolute immunity” does not just sound cracked to laymen, but also to many other judges (at least not those in the dystopian future as seen below…) who recoil against the incredible fundamental errors and disregard for a person’s rights displayed in this case.

 This shocking decision is certainly not the only court decision that assaults common sense.
-Share with us other decisions you think deserve mention on the cracked court list!
+Question for students (and subscribers): Share with us other decisions you think deserve mention on the cracked court list in the comments section below this article.

 Your readership is much appreciated!